This post was last updated on September 29th, 2017 at 09:24 am

 - Take fresh ginger root in a bowl and soak it in water for 3 to 4 minutes and wash nicely under running water to remove the dirt completely.

-- Now cut it into small pieces using a sharp knife, the smaller the pieces, the faster it will dry out.
+- Cut it into small pieces using a sharp knife.
+The smaller the pieces, the faster it will dry out.

-- Now you can dry the dry ginger spread on a plate either under hot sun or in a dehydrator.
+- Dry the dry ginger spread on a plate either under hot sun or in a dehydrator.

-- Once completely dry, grind in a dry mixer while the pieces are still crisp from sun drying to a fine powder.
+- Once completely dry, use a dry mixer or food processor to grind the ginger into a fine powder.

 - Sieve the powder and let the powder cool to room temperature before storing it an airtight box